Managing a Horse Trailer Accident

 That’s why it’s important to pay special attention to your horse trailer’s floor.
 We recommend durable treated pine lumber with rubber mats on top rather than any sort of metal or metal-coated flooring.
 Better yet, opt for a synthetic Rumber flooring for strength and durability.

-If you ever find yourself in a dangerous roadway accident, a little bit of knowledge about how to act may make the difference.
+If you ever find yourself in a horse trailer accident, whether on the roadway or in an unexpected scenario like Kacey, a little bit of knowledge about how to act may make the difference.
 If you have any questions about the trailer safety materials described in this article, feel free to contact Brad today.